thegreenwebfoundation/admin-portal/docs/working-with-greenweb-datasets.md

 Every check of a website is recorded in a table called greenchecks.
 As of January 2020, this table is nearly 1.6 billion rows, so is rather unwieldy to work with.

-For this reason, the dataset we publish contains a smaller table, `green_presenting`, listing the urls, and their status, with the columns below.
+For this reason, the dataset we publish contains a smaller table, `green_domains`, listing the urls, and their status, with the columns below.

 | Column              |                              Description                               |
 | ------------------- | :--------------------------------------------------------------------: |